Scrath1/BitBang-UART/README.md

 # BitBang-UART
-Hardware independent bitbang UART library with support for Rx and Tx
+Timer-interrupt-based hardware independent bitbang UART driver library with support for receiving and transmitting data.